On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

+\textbf{Dependence on the form of the nominal distribution.} In this paragraph we assume that the distribution of $T_a$, $a \in \mathcal{A}$, is uniform and compare the baseline DRO approach (\ref{distributionally robust predictor})-(\ref{distributionally robust prescriptor}) with Hoeffding bounds (\ref{hoeffding predictor})-(\ref{hoeffding prescriptor}).
+First, we consider the nominal relative loss~(\ref{eq: nominal relative loss}) as a function of $\widetilde{T}_{min}$ with $\Delta = 10$ under the binomial and multinomial distributions; see Figures \ref{fig: binomial, Tmin} and \ref{fig: multinomial, Tmin}, respectively.
+In particular, the parameters $p_a$ of binomial (multinomial) distributions for each $a \in \mathcal{A}$ are uniformly distributed over the interval $[0, 1]$; for the multinomial distribution the sum of $p_a$, $a \in \mathcal{A}$, is additionally normalized to one.

-The intuition behind this fact can be described in terms of the in-sample performance.
-That is, in Figures \ref{fig: binomial, costs} and \ref{fig: multinomial, costs} we consider the nominal costs (sorted in an increasing order) and associated worst-case expected costs averaged over $N_0 = 200$ test instances with $\widetilde{T}_{min} = 25$.
-The key observation is that the smaller expected costs are better estimated using Hoeffding bounds, while the larger costs are better estimated using the baseline DRO approach.
-By construction the multinomial distribution has an additional constraint $\sum_{a \in A} p_a = 1$ (see Table \ref{tab: data-generating distributions}), which alludes smaller expected costs than those for the binomial distribution.
+As expected, the out-of-sample performance decreases as a function of $\widetilde{T}_{min}$; recall that the confidence level $\alpha$ is fixed.
+Furthermore, both methods provide similar results for the binomial distribution, but Hoeffding bounds demonstrate better out-of-sample performance in the case of the multinomial distribution.
+Some intuition behind this fact can be provided in terms of the worst-case expected costs.
+That is, in Figures \ref{fig: binomial, costs} and \ref{fig: multinomial, costs} we consider the nominal expected costs (sorted in an increasing order) and the associated worst-case expected costs averaged over $N_0 = 200$ instances with $\widetilde{T}_{min} = 25$ and $\Delta = 10$ .
+The key observation is that the lower expected costs are better estimated using Hoeffding bounds, while the higher costs are better estimated using the baseline DRO approach.
+As outlined in Table \ref{tab: data-generating distributions}, the multinomial distribution has an additional support constraint, which implies lower expected costs than those for the binomial distribution.
 This observation provides a practical evidence behind the plots in Figures \ref{fig: binomial, Tmin} and \ref{fig: multinomial, Tmin}.

-Eventually, we set $\widetilde{T}_{min} = 25$ and consider the nominal relative loss as a function of variance $\sigma_a = \sigma \in \{1, 3, \ldots, d - 1\}$, $a \in A$, under the discretized normal distribution; see Figure \ref{fig: normal distribution, variance}.
-Observe that the baseline DRO approach outperforms Hoeffding bounds whenever the variance is sufficiently small.
+In the second experiment we set $\mu_a$ uniformly distributed over $[1, d]$ and $\sigma_a = \sigma$ for each $a \in \mathcal{A}$; recall Table \ref{tab: data-generating distributions}.
+We consider the nominal relative loss (\ref{eq: nominal relative loss}) as a function of $\sigma$ under the discretized normal distribution with $\widetilde{T}_{min} = 25$ and $\Delta = 10$; see Figure \ref{fig: normal distribution, variance}.
+Naturally, the quality of obtained solutions decreases as the variance increases.
+However the baseline DRO approach and Hoeffding bounds demonstrate similar out-of-sample performance across the considered values of variance.
+Therefore, no general conclusions are made regarding a comparison of the considered solution approaches.

-Our hypothesis is that for a sufficiently large variance the estimates of larger costs become more conservative and approach to the upper bound, $d$.
-Therefore, the advantages of the baseline DRO approach illustrated in Figure \ref{fig: binomial, costs} become less pronounced for marginal distributions with a relatively high variance.